Super Bowl XXXIV: St. Louis Rams

 The Rams entered 1999 having been among the league's stragglers for a decade.
 The reasons are many, including, some suggest, mismanagement by executive John Shaw.
 The franchise moved to a taxpayer-funded stadium in St. Louis, Missouri for the 1995 season but continued to struggle.
 In 1997, the team hired Dick Vermeil as their head coach, bringing him back to the NFL after 15 years of retirement.
-Vermeil had previously turned the Philadelphia Eagles from one of the worst teams in the league into a Super Bowl team in 1980, but his first two seasons in St. Louis were hardly stellar, winning just five games in 1997 and four in 1998.
+Vermeil had previously turned the Philadelphia Eagles from one of the worst teams in the league into a Super Bowl team in 1980, but his first two seasons with the Rams were hardly stellar, winning just five games in 1997 and four in 1998.

 Little was expected of the Rams for 1999.
 Indeed, ESPN The Magazines 1999 NFL preview predicted the Rams would be the worst team in the NFL, worse even than the Cleveland Browns, who had returned as an expansion team that year.
 Trent Green, who had just been signed as the Rams starting quarterback, suffered a season-ending knee injury in the preseason, making undrafted quarterback Kurt Warner the team's new starter.
 Warner, who started the season as a backup to Green, had previously played for the Iowa Barnstormers of the Arena Football League and the Amsterdam Admirals of NFL Europe.

 The Rams proceeded to shock the NFL with an NFC-best 13–3 regular season record and outscored their opponents 526–242, the highest scoring margin (284) of any Super Bowl champion.